johnmellor/GAS-ICS-Sync/README.md

 -   `sourceCalendars` now expects the target calendar to be specified as a calendar ID rather than a calendar name, and will no longer create the calendar if it doesn't yet exist.
 -   `sourceCalendars` has the option of reading values from the Script [Properties Service](https://developers.google.com/apps-script/reference/properties), to avoid hardcoding potentially secret URLs in source code, and allow easy runtime configuration.
 -   Don't ignore TLS certificate errors.
+-   Added `forceUnsafeSync` function to manually sync when the last sync failed.

 ## Setup instructions